WhichBrowser/Parser-PHP/README.md

 Is used to query the `name` and `version` property of the `os` object.
 This function works in exactly the same way as `isBrowser`.

 `isDetected()`
-Is there actually some browser detected, for did we fail to detect anything?
+Is there actually some browser detected, or did we fail to detect anything?

 `toString()`
 Get a human readable representation of the detected browser, including operating system and device information.